DRY SUIT DIVING

 3. If you own your own: A wet suit hood, wet suit gloves, mask, ankle weights, and a large pair of fins.

 4. Food for between dives including a hot drink.
-A PBJ sandwich or 2 is ideal.
+A PBJ sandwich is ideal

-5. A Thermos filled with hot water for pouring into your gloves to warm the hands.
+5. A Thermos filled with hot water for pouring in your gloves to warm the hands.

 6. Warm clothes for post dive in case the diving clothes get wet.